Azure/generator-jhipster-azure-spring-apps/generators/createtodoapp/templates/README.md

 This template is structured to follow the [Azure Developer CLI](https://aka.ms/azure-dev/overview).
 You can learn more about `azd` architecture in [the official documentation](https://learn.microsoft.com/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-create#understand-the-azd-architecture).

 ### Next Steps
+- [Try Azure for free](https://azure.microsoft.com/en-us/products/spring-apps/#overview), you can start with $200 Azure credit.

+- To help you get started, Azure Spring Apps have [monthly FREE grants](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/price-reduction-azure-spring-apps-does-more-costs-less/ba-p/3614058) on all plans – 50 vCPU Hours and 100 memory GB Hours per plan.

+- To learn more about this project, check [here](https://learn.microsoft.com/azure/spring-apps/quickstart-deploy-web-app?pivots=sc-standard).

-At this point, you have a complete application deployed on Azure.
+- At this point, you have a complete application deployed on Azure.
 But there is much more that the Azure Developer CLI can do.
 These next steps will introduce you to additional commands that will make creating applications on Azure much easier.
 Using the Azure Developer CLI, you can delete the resources easily.

 - [`azd down`](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference#azd-down) - to delete all the Azure resources created with this template